 The Group's contract assets relate to trail commission receivable mainly from high credit quality financial institutions who are the members of AFG's lender panel (Refer to Note 5(a)).
-There have been no historical instances where a loss has been incurred, including through the global financial crisis and therefore ECL would not be material.
-There have been no historical instances where a loss has been incurred and therefore any ECL has been determined not material.
+There have been no historical instances where a loss has been incurred, including through the global financial crisis.
+Even when forward looking assumptions are considered the ECL would not be material.